Guide To Belgium Post Study Work Visa

 Belgium Work Permit

 Once you have found yourself a permanent job and your search year is coming to an end, you must apply for a work permit in the country.
 You need a valid job offer to be able to apply for this work permit.
-The Belgium work permit costs 108 EUR and it takes around 8 to 10 weeks to get processed, so the application must be made in a suitable time frame.
+The Belgian work permit costs 108 EUR, and it takes around 8 to 10 weeks to get processed, so the application must be made in a suitable time frame.

 Benefits Of Working In Belgium

+Individuals working in Belgium usually have many more benefits in the job market.
 The following are the benefits of working in Belgium:

 • The country provides a very good average pay